Zog08/memory-game-MP2/README.md

-x show back of card when flipped x check if cards match x shuffle the cards increase the moves counter start timer at game begin end timer at game x check for end game - won - alert = "You won!"
+x show back of card when flipped x check if cards match x shuffle the cards x increase the moves counter start timer at game begin, not on page load end timer at game x check for end game - won - alert = "You won!"